WARNING: Some abusers check browser history. Clear yours for safety.

 The Path to Integrated Healing

-The damage caused by domestic violence affects a woman’s physical, spiritual, mental and emotional wellbeing.
+The damage caused by domestic violence affects a woman’s physical, spiritual, mental and emotional well being.
 Therefore, the healing process should address all of these areas, both individually and holistically.
+Professional counseling is strongly encouraged.

 Your tangible human body needs health, vitality and protection from harm in order to thrive.
 This is obtained through a variety of circumstances and lifestyle choices.
 The most obvious is remaining free from an abusive relationship.